Pretty Woman poster

 The inciting incident occurs at 14 minutes when Edward gets lost driving his lawyer's Lotus in Hollywood.
 He stops to ask Vivian for directions, and she offers to guide him to his hotel for money.
 This chance encounter disrupts both their lives..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Vivian agrees to the week-long arrangement and moves into Edward's penthouse suite.
+This shows the protagonist's commitment to Vivian agrees to the week-long arrangement and moves into Edward's penthouse suite.
 She actively chooses to enter his world of wealth and privilege, leaving her street life behind temporarily., moving from reaction to action.

 At 59 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat At the opera, Edward kisses Vivian on the mouth (something she never allows with clients), and she responds emotionally.
 This false victory suggests love is conquering the transactional nature of their relationship., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 88 minutes (73% through) represents the emotional nadir.
 Here, Edward offers to set Vivian up in an apartment as his kept mistress.
 She refuses, realizing he still sees her as something to be purchased.
-The dream of real love dies as she prepares to leave., demonstrates the protagonist at their lowest point.
+The dream of real love dies as she prepares to leave., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 94 minutes initiates the final act resolution at 79% of the runtime.
 Edward's lawyer tells him, "You don't screw the help."
 Edward realizes he's been treating Vivian like a business transaction instead of acknowledging his love.
 He chooses to "rescue" her properly by offering his heart., demonstrating the transformation achieved throughout the journey.